Clinical Negligence – Case Studies

 There was a delay in diagnosing Charlotte with hip dysplasia when she was a baby.
 As a result, she suffered injury and required extensive surgery.
 Charlotte sought compensation and succeeded.

 Stephen’s Successful Claim for Birth Injury

 Stephen suffered a brain injury at birth but other solicitors told his family that there were no grounds to pursue a claim.
 They came to us at Barratts Solicitors and we successfully pursued their claim.
 Stephen was awarded £4.5 million in compensation.

-Unfortunately, medical staff were negligent in diagnosing cauda equina syndrome for Laura.
+Unfortunately for Laura, medical staff were negligently slow to diagnose her cauda equina syndrome.
 The result was that she suffered a permanent disability.
 We gathered medical evidence to support Laura’s claim and approached the Defendant Trust.
 We gained the cooperation of both parties and we agreed a settlement, without the need to issue court proceedings.

 Margaret suffered injuries as a result of negligent treatment whilst a resident at a care home.
 She sadly passed away and her daughter pursued a claim on her behalf.

 Family Requests Inquest after Death in Hospital